Indrasena8/Projects/Calculator/README.md

 ## Calculator
-This is a simple python program that illustrates the working of a calculator performing some basic actions such as addition, subtraction, multiplication, division.
+This is a simple GUI based python program that illustrates the working of a calculator performing some basic actions such as addition, subtraction, multiplication, division.

 ## Rquirements
 1. Python3 IDE or Jupyter Notebook